-This is possibly one of the better, if not best known of the lesser known tors of Dartmoor (if that makes sense).
-Situated at SX 558 753, the tor consists of three relatively widespread and quite separate outcrops, of which the sturdiest and most north eastern pile is known as Church Rock, documented elsewhere on this database.
-According to Crossing (1912) this rock used to be recognised as one of the "abodes of pixies" and in addition to this, the author explains that church bells can be heard, by placing an ear against the granite.
-A myth from which, no doubt, the rock has acquired its name.
+This is possibly one of the better, if not best known, of the lesser known tors of Dartmoor (if that makes sense).
+The tor consists of three relatively widespread and quite separate outcrops, of which the sturdiest and most north-eastern pile is known as Church Rock, documented elsewhere on this database.
+According to Crossing (1912), this rock used to be recognised as one of the "abodes of pixies" and, in addition to this, the author explains that church bells can be heard by placing an ear against the granite; a myth from which, no doubt, the rock has acquired its name.

-The third and least significant pile of the tor, though mostly flattened, nevertheless gives rise to a large and dense clitter on its western slope, that extends to the Merrivale Newtake wall.
-Approximately 3-400 yards north of the tor, a large and deep tinner's gert runs west to east across the open moor, through which at its lower end, extending into the newtake, a lively stream courses.
-Strangely, despite its close proximity to the road and its many and well documented references, the Ordnance Survey (OS) continue to overlook the colourful history and folklore associated with this tor.
+The third and least significant pile of the tor, though mostly flattened, nevertheless gives rise to a large and dense clitter on its western slope that extends through the newtake wall.
+Strangely, despite its proximity to the road and its many and well documented references, the Ordnance Survey (OS) continues to overlook the colourful history and folklore associated with this tor.
 Therefore, it is hoped that at some point in the future, Over Tor will receive the full attention it deserves and with its inclusion on maps will enable the rocks to become more widely recognised as one of the most intriguing and historically influential features of the moor, in the Merrivale region.
-One map that does show the tor is Harvey's Dartmoor Superwalker Map dated to 2001 that Hemery was affiliated with to record some local names that the OS are reluctant to include.
+One map that does show the tor is Harvey's Dartmoor Superwalker Map dated to 2001 that Hemery was affiliated with to record some local names that the OS are at present reluctant to include.